This post contains affiliate links. Please see our disclosure policy.

 • Divide batter amongst the four pans.

-• Place pans on cookie sheet and bake for 28-30 minutes or until a toothpick inserted into the middle comes out clean. (cover loaves with a sheet of aluminum foil halfway through baking.)
+• Place pans on cookie sheet and bake for 28-30 minutes or until a toothpick inserted into the middle comes out clean.
+(Cover loaves with a sheet of aluminum foil halfway through baking to prevent over browning.)

 • Place pans on cooling rack to completely cool before removing.